-To request a Deprivation of Liberty (DoLS) standard authorisation or urgent authorisation, further standard authorisation, or request a review, please complete the relevant form below:
+To request a Deprivation of Liberty (DoLS) standard authorisation or urgent authorisation, further standard authorisation, or request a review, please contact us:

 - Fax: 01483 517830